UHS offers benefits to employees that include both healthcare and income protection.

 What Does Coverage Cost?

 UHS pays a substantial portion of the cost of benefits by contributing to medical, dental and income protection benefits such as life insurance.
 Generally, the higher the benefit level, the higher the cost.
-You also have the option to decline certain benefits or to select coverage at a lower level than the UHS allowance for that benefit.
+You also have the option to decline certain benefits.

 Certain contributions, if any, are paid with pre-tax deductions from your paycheck before federal, Social Security, and most state taxes are withheld.
 This helps lower your taxable income and your cost for coverage.
 Four insurance coverage options- supplemental life, dependent life, short-term disability and long-term disability are paid with post-tax contributions.

 Medical.
-Our location offers a choice of plan options that cover the same supplies and services but have different deductibles, co-payments and out-of-pocket maximums.
+UHS offers a choice of plan options that cover the same supplies and services but have different deductibles, copayments and out-of-pocket maximums.
 Each plan covers:

 Preferred provider organization feature